 Because a Sub-Fund may be designed to invest in loans, debt securities or obligations that are rated in the lower rating categories by the various credit rating agencies or are not rated at all, the Portfolio Manager must take into account the special nature of such loans and securities and certain special considerations in assessing the risks associated with such investments.
 Loans and securities in the lower-rated and non-rated categories are subject to greater risk of loss of principal and interest than higher-rated loans and securities and are generally considered to be predominantly speculative with respect to the issuer's capacity to pay interest and repay principal.
 They are also generally considered to be subject to greater risk than securities with higher ratings in the case of deterioration of general economic conditions.
 Because investors generally perceive that there are greater risks associated with such loans and securities, the yields and prices of such loans and securities may be more volatile than those for higher-rated loans and securities.
-The market for lower-rated loans and securities is thinner, often less liquid, and less active than that for higher-rated loans and securities or loans.
+The market for lower-rated loans and securities is thinner, often less liquid, and less active than that for higher-rated loans and securities, which can adversely affect the prices at which these loans and securities can be sold and may even make it difficult or impractical to sell such securities or loans.
 The limited liquidity of the market may also adversely affect the ability of the Portfolio Manager to arrive at a fair value for certain lower-rated and non-rated securities at certain times.